The Playful Place

 • Interoception (our internal sensory system that tells us what is happening inside our body, for example, hunger, needing the toilet, fatigue, emotions, etc)

-For most of us, the development of sensory integration occurs when we are young as part of our normal development and in the things we do such as rolling, crawling, walking and in play; for others, sensory integration is less well developed.
+For most of us, the development of sensory integration occurs when we are young as part of our development and in the things we do such as rolling, crawling, walking and in play; for others, sensory integration is less developed, or can be disrupted.

 Contact us